lapa19/Image-Annotation/README.md

 3. Run main code - python popgui.py.
 This will ask you to choose an image for annotation.It will display the result after a few seconds.

 This can be extended to other objects like images of books etc. as well.
+You can also make it a standalone executable with pyinstaller.
+Visit https://goo.gl/7b2hBA for more details.